 Create a crafty Ka’ba, perhaps a pop-up Ka’bah card, a drawing, or a 3D construction from card to teach your children the importance of this sacred site.
 Make sure to include its important physical features, as well as the significant surroundings that play a part in Hajj.

 Create an interactive Hajj map to help your children learn where all the relevant sites are located, creating a more imaginative experience to enhance their love for the blessed home of Hajj.

 4. Watch a Hajj film

-Depending on the age of your child, you could watch a documentary or film about Hajj, helping them to visualise the pilgrimage, as well as understand its Islamic importance.
+Depending on the age of your child, you could watch a documentary or film about Hajj, helping them to visualise the pilgrimage, and understand its Islamic importance.
 Journey To Mecca, for example, follows the story of the famous explorer and scholar, Ibn Battuta, on his Hajj journey.

 5. Memorise the talbiyah

 The talbiyah is a beautiful and powerful prayer that pilgrims recite while on Hajj, and an example of our devotion to Allah.
 You could combine this with activity 2, and learn the talbiyah while crafting a Ka’bah.
 It will not only be a great exercise in brain power but also instil your children with a goal of performing Hajj as they grow older, having memorised of the most important duas you recite on Hajj.